sbe4658/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ---
  * Logical operators : `&&`: AND, `||`: OR, `!`: NOT.
  * Relational operators: `==`: equales to, `!=`: the oppisite of `==`, `>`: Greater than, `<`: less than, `>=`: greater than or equal, `<=`: less than or equal.
  * Boolean operator: simply put, they're expression that result in a boolean value (true or false).
-Therfore, you can use to create a condition for if...else statements and loops. (i.e: True = 1, and False = 2).
+Therfore, you can use them to create a condition for if...else statements and loops. (i.e: True = 1, and False = 0).

 ### Data types:
 ---